ilifau/StudOn/docs/development/review.md

 - [ ] [question2]? [optional: reasoning behind the question]
 - ...

 Please consider the following suggestions.
-You do not need to follow those, but but please indicate shortly why you prefer to do otherwise:
+You do not need to follow those, but please indicate shortly why you prefer to do otherwise:
 - [ ] [suggestion1] [optional: reasoning behind the suggestion]
 - [ ] [suggestion2] [optional: reasoning behind the suggestion]
 - ...